-Q: Does the course have to be completed in one sitting?
-Or, can it be stopped and re-started?A: The course can be stopped and re-started, may be accessed from any computer, at any time, and can be accessed at the learner's own pace.
+The course can be stopped and re-started, may be accessed from any computer, at any time, and can be accessed at the learner's own pace.
 This format allows learners to incorporate ongoing education into a busy work schedule.

 No. You can access E-ROC from any computer, whether at work or home.
 The course doesn't require you to download anything to your computer, so you can access it wherever you have an internet connection and Flash Player 7 or later installed.

 E-ROC is accessible via Apple, Windows, and Linux operating systems.
 All you need is to be connected to the internet, and to have Flash Player 7 or later installed.
 A comprehensive overview of the system requirements can be found here.

 The estimated time to complete the course is 4.5 hours, and learners may access the course modules multiple times.
 The individual modules take between 15-45 minutes to complete.
 The estimated completion time is noted during the introduction of each module.

 Boston University School of Medicine designates this Enduring material for a maximum of 4.5 AMA PRA Category 1 Credit(s)™ (CME credits).
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 All users who successfully complete the final course assessment receive a certificate of completion.
 Please visit the CME/CE page to learn more.

 No, E-ROC is not eligible towards CIP recertification credit because the content of the course is fundamental in nature.
 E-ROC gives users the basic building blocks of the human subjects protections research landscape, which they can then build upon.
 It also gives those who are more experienced a refresher training.

 You can watch a webinar overview of E-ROC here.
 If you have specific questions, or would like to receive guest access to the course, please email us or call 617.303.1876.

 Institutions who subscribe to the course have no limit on the number of users who can access E-ROC.

 PRIM&R will update the course if the federal regulations governing human subjects research changes.
 We don't have any plans to otherwise update the course in the immediate future, but if you have ideas for additional modules, we invite you to share them with us as we consider future directions for PRIM&R's educational programming.
 PRIM&R will review its fee structure if and when new content is developed for E-ROC.
 Information on current pricing can always be found on our website.